croedel/MTECmqtt/README.md

 ### Templates
 In the `templates` directory you can find some more useful templates:
-* `hass-dashboard.yaml`: A dashboard which visualizes all Inverter data within Home Assistant.
 * `evcc.yaml`: A yaml snippet shich shows how to integrate your Inverter into evcc.
 * `mtec_mqtt.service`: A template which shows how to create a systemctl service running `mtec_mqtt.py`